carafelix/landing-page/README.md

 ## Introduction

 This is my second project overall, also coming from the [Odin Project Curriculum](https://www.theodinproject.com/lessons/foundations-landing-page). <br/>
-I'm rather someone with a lot of original and creative ideas, so for me the top goal on this proyect was to stick to the design template.
+I often have too many ideas to implement, so for me the top goal on this proyect was to stick to the design template.
 See: [reference](./reference-images)

 ## Self impose Goals